-All of a corporation's revenues, deductible expenses (including expenses common for all classes of the shares of the corporation, management fees, performance fees and other expenses specific to a particular Corporate Fund shares or classes of a Corporate Fund shares) and capital gains and capital losses in connection with all of the corporation's investment portfolios, will be taken into account in determining the income or loss of the corporation and applicable taxes payable by the corporation as a whole.
+All of a Corporate Fund's revenues, deductible expenses (including expenses common for all classes of the shares of the Corporate Fund, management fees, performance fees and other expenses specific to the Corporate Fund or a specific class of shares of the Corporate Fund) and capital gains and capital losses in connection with all of the corporation's investment portfolios, will be taken into account in determining the income or loss of the Corporate Fund and applicable taxes payable by the Corporate Fund as a whole.

-Each of the Corporate Funds is liable for tax under Part I of the Tax Act on its net income (excluding "taxable dividends" received from taxable "Canadian corporations", as each of these terms is defined in the Tax Act), including net realized taxable capital gains at the corporation applicable tax rate, less applicable refund or credits.
-Any income taxes payable by a Corporate Fund on its net income will be allocated among the Corporate Funds in a manner determined by the board, in its sole discretion.
-As a result, the assets of a Corporate Fund shares may be used to satisfy some or all of the taxes payable allocated to it by the corporation.
+The Corporate Fund is liable for tax under Part I of the Tax Act on its net income (excluding "taxable dividends" received from taxable "Canadian corporations", as each of these terms is defined in the Tax Act), including net realized taxable capital gains at the corporation applicable tax rate, less applicable refund or credits.